WalletConnect/association/README.md

 ## Associate Member

 We are inviting people & organizations to join the association!
-Please make a pull request to add yourself.
+Please [fill out an issue to add yourself as an individual or organization »](https://github.com/WalletConnect/association/issues/new?assignees=&labels=membership&template=membership.md&title=Membership+Request)

 This initial call for memberships is open to all who want to help build the association and define its governance, priorities, and investments moving forward.